Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 We offer many built in options, and you can also create custom Relationship statuses.

-Tagging is used mostly to assign a category to your prospects.
+Tagging is used mostly to assign a category to your leads.

-Is the prospect an influencer, a blogger, a journalist, an agency?
+Is the lead an influencer, a blogger, a journalist, an agency?

-When is the deadline to submit an article to this prospect?
+When is the deadline to submit an article to this lead?
 What niche are they in?

 These are just some of the attributes you can tag using the Relationship label and tags, which of course are fully filterable.